Kaushiki-02/sky-sense/README.md

 - **Search for a city**: Type any city name and press Enter or click the search button
 - **Use current location**: Click "Current Location" to get weather for your area
 - **Toggle theme**: Click the moon/sun icon in the header
+- **Toggle notifications**: Click the bell icon to enable/disable weather alerts
+- **View air quality**: Check the air quality indicator in the weather details
+- **View weather alerts**: Scroll down to see any active weather warnings
 - **View forecast**: Scroll down to see the 5-day weather forecast
 - **Access history**: Click on any city in the recent searches section